prometheus-operator/prometheus-operator/Documentation/user-guides/exposing-prometheus-and-alertmanager.md

       memory: 400Mi
 ```

-> Note the `externalUrl` used there uses the host `127.0.0.1:8001`, which is how `kubectl proxy` exposes the Kubernetes API by default.
+> Note the `externalUrl` uses the host `127.0.0.1:8001`, which is how `kubectl proxy` exposes the Kubernetes API by default.

-Once the Prometheus `Pod`s are running they are reachable under the specified `externalUrl`.
+Once the Prometheus Pods are running they are reachable under the specified `externalUrl`.

-The Alertmanager works with the same approach so the manifest for the `Alertmanager` object is simply the following:
+The Alertmanager object's manifest follows the same rules:

 ```yaml
 apiVersion: monitoring.coreos.com/v1